mhdawson/google-drive-wrapper/README.md

 they are decrypted/decompressed as they are download from google drive.
-Before using please ensure you have validated that the encryption is suitable for the data you are protecting and that you have verified the implmention
+Before using please ensure you have validated that the encryption is suitable for the data you are protecting and that you have verified the implementation.

 This modules provides these methods: